camistein/blog/blog/2024/dynamicNuxtRoutes.md

 # Dynamic Vue routes with Nuxt & Github

-You can extend Nuxt routing and discovering of pages with your own custom implementation and even get pages from another Github repo completely
+You can extend Nuxt routing and discovering of pages with your own custom implementation and even get pages from another Github repo completely.
+My blog entry routes are markdown files in another repository.

 > [!NOTE]
 > If you only was basic discovering and rendering of markdown files for a blog I recommend using [Nuxt Content](https://content.nuxt.com/).